liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 7: Groceries and Supplies

-1. The Minister shall ensure the Permanent Settlement is regularly supplied with groceries, hygienic supplies, clothing, repair materials, building materials, and other necessities.
+1. The Minister shall ensure the Developed Settlement is regularly supplied with groceries, hygienic supplies, clothing, repair materials, building materials, and other necessities.
 The maximum delivery delay shall be 4 hours.
-2. The Minister shall establish and maintain a continuous supply chain for the Permanent Settlement and enable systems for individual settlers to request and receive supplies for personal projects.
+2. The Minister shall establish and maintain a continuous supply chain for the Developed Settlement and enable systems for individual settlers to request and receive supplies for personal projects.

 ### Article 8: Internet Access

-The Minister shall be responsible for establishing and maintaining Internet access throughout the Permanent Settlement and ensuring the functionality of the Internet access system.
+The Minister shall be responsible for establishing and maintaining Internet access throughout the Developed Settlement and ensuring the functionality of the Internet access system.
 The desired service level is no internet outage longer than 3 hours.

-### Article 9: Basic Settlement Establishment
+### Article 9: Initial Settlement Establishment

-1. Before establishing a Permanent Settlement, the Minister shall urgently ensure the presence of the following facilities for a Basic Settlement:
+1. Before establishing a Developed Settlement, the Minister shall urgently ensure the presence of the following facilities for a Basic Settlement:

    a) Toilets for ten people